-The OreBits Storage Platform is an on-premise storage appliance hosted by CCIT, and was created to accommodate larger data storage needs at Mines.
+The OreBits Storage Platform is an on-premise storage appliance hosted by ITS, and was created to accommodate larger data storage needs at Mines.
 OreBits is a “middle-of-the-road” solution, offering a balance between performance, protection and price.

 If you would like more information or have questions, please see the Memorandum of Understanding below, or contact the CIARC Team for assistance.

 If you are interested in purchasing additional storage for your group, please open a helpdesk ticket by using the Research Consultation Request

 - On-premise storage solution (required by some government and many industry contracts).